Home TravelAsia Special experience: meeting a geisha or maiko in Japan

 Memoirs of a Geisha

-The story is about a young and pretty Japanese girl named Chiyo, she has bright blue eyes.
+The story is about a young and pretty Japanese girl named Chiyo, who has bright blue eyes.
 She and her sister are sold by her parents to a geisha house (okiya) out of poverty.
 She is trained as a geisha under the pseudonym Sayuri.
 The owner should call her mother.
 A harsh reality with a coworker bully.

 The American author Arthur Golden is said to have spent at least five years researching before writing the book Memoirs of a Geisha.
 Quite a few mistakes were made in the filming.
 For example, the film was not shot in Kyoto and the environment seems busy, while this was not the case.